peterkilfeather/TRAP-V1/README.md

     ```
 ## 11th March 2020
 - Meeting with RWM on 16th at 9:30
-  - Will discuss images of striatum GFP taken by GH.
+  - Will discuss images of striatum GFP taken by GH. *16th: Discussed: RWM wants samples to be collected and frozen.
+Investigate strategies to try to deconvolute dopaminergic signal from the striatal TRAP signal.
+So looking at doing at least 8x TRAPs with all three regions, spread over 4 weeks.
+Currently have 3x working matrix made, require 10x matrix for 10x three-region TRAPs using 0.125x MB and 0.0625x DS/VS. Plan to make 8x matrix Tuesday morning and test on 4 REL mice.
+Keep the samples, as will prove useful in validation/optimisation of long-read/polyA protocols.
+Also freezing 5 mice brains in OCT.*
   - Currently holding off collecting TRAP samples, as would be more efficient and cheaper to only collect MB samples, but need to ask RWM about this on Monday.
   - Priorities:
     - Start putting together powerpoint and figures of ELISA and TRAPs from this year
       - Perform second ELISA on first batch of samples
-        - Running overnight
+        - Running overnight *16th: Done and data added to R project for plotting*
     - Sample collection:
       - TRAP on hold until after RWM meeting
-      - Need to reallocate mice to frozen (OCT) samples
+      - Need to reallocate mice to frozen (OCT) samples *Done, see [cohort design](https://docs.google.com/spreadsheets/d/1G7gFk-47ZYPr35PmzrE9EEDOGtgAOlgfBo_AK0poaXY/edit#gid=238579369)
       - Need to add oldest mice to collection list (including non-REL mice)
-      - This Friday (13th March), collecting all aged TRAP and single-housed REL brains for OCT (21 mice)
+      - This Friday (13th March), collecting aged TRAP and all single-housed REL brains for OCT (15 mice) *16th: Done, in -20*
     - LCM:
       - Write github protocol for freezing, sectioning, and staining that allows brightfield visualisation of TH +ve cells
       - Call Carl Zeiss to confirm delivery time.
-PO not received - asked finance for update
+PO not received - asked finance for update *16th: PO received, waiting on delivery estimate*
       - Sectioning with Greg Daubney this Thursday: 10-12:00:
         - I have 4 frozen brains:
           1:  TRAP114.1c OVX unknown, cerebellum removed and placed against base of MB